Infrastructure Management

 The version: field is optional in the Compose Spec and may be omitted.

-Podman is a rootless, daemonless container runtime — a drop-in replacement for Docker.
+Podman is a rootless, daemonless runtime that works as a drop-in replacement for Docker.

 # macOS